puntonim/ansible-biostar/README.md

 ## 6. Container persistence

-The PostgreSQL data directory and logs are stored in the EC2 instance at: `/home/ubuntu/workspace/docker-volumes/pgdata`.
+The PostgreSQL data directory and logs are stored in the EC2 instance at: `/srv/docker-volumes/pgdata`.
-The codebase is at: `/home/ubuntu/workspace/biostar`.
+The codebase is at: `/srv/biostar-codebase`.
-Logs of the web app are at: `/home/ubuntu/workspace/biostar/live/logs`.
+Logs of the web app are at: `/srv/biostar-codebase/live/logs`.
-Django media files are at: `/home/ubuntu/workspace/biostar/live/export/media`.
+Django media files are at: `/srv/biostar-codebase/live/export/media`.
+Django static files are at: `/srv/biostar-codebase/live/export/static`.

 ## 7. Code Updates and Maintenance
 ### 7.1.
 Basic Code Updates